cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 For additional etails please refer to the [Project Preview Debugging](../../editor/preview/index.md) documentation.

 ### Adding character animations
-So far, the `Player` can be moved in a horizontal direction.
-This is a start but not god enough. `Player` must become more life-like.
-We can achieve this effect by adding a vertical animation to the character.
+The `Player` can be moved in a horizontal direction.
+This is a start, but not god enough. `Player` must become more life-like.
+This effect can be achieved by adding a vertical animation to the character.

 > **Note**: Before proceeding, please read the [Animation Editor](../../editor/animation/index.md) documentation.